Best Laptops for Home Office

 • If portability is part of the brief, keep the weight around 4.5 lb or less and make sure the charger is not oversized enough to cancel out the benefit.

-• Screen size changes the entire feel of a laptop, so use 15" and larger displays as a starting point and then compare keyboard layout, thermals, and portability.
+• Screen size changes the entire feel of a laptop, so use 15" and larger displays as a starting point and then compare panel quality, thermals, and desk footprint.

 • If video calls are part of the job, a 1080p-class webcam is worth prioritizing, but microphone quality and framing still matter as much as the resolution number alone.